delton137/PhononSED/README.md

 `./PhononSED.x < PhononSED.inp`
 `python fitter.py`

-To compile a parallel version with MPI used
+To compile a parallel version with MPI use
 `make parallel`

-To run the parallel version, used
+To run the parallel version, use
 `mpirun -stdin all -np *number_of_processors* ./PhononSED.x < RDXPhononSED.inp`

-references:
+*fitter.py* is an example python code calculates phonon lifetimes by fitting Lorentzians to the SED data.
+A newer version has been developed in Matlab.

+### References
 * J. M. Larkin, Ph.D. thesis, Carnegie Mellon University, 2013
 * Larkin, et al., *Phys.
 Rev. B* **81**, 081411(R) (2010)
 * A. J. H. McGaughey and M. Kaviany, *Phys.
 Rev. B* **69**, 094303 (2004).